yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apip_relnotes.md

 This update has the following limitations:

 * API Portal 7.7.20220530 is compatible with API Gateway and API Manager 7.7.20220530 only.
 * Upgrdate is only possible if you have previosly API Portal 7.7 Februarry 2022.
-To upgrade from earlier versions (for example, 7.5.5, 7.6.2) you must first upgrade to [API Portal 7.7](/docs/apim_relnotes/201904_release/apip_relnotes/), then upgrdate to API Portal 7.7 Februarry 2022 and then you can apply API Portal May 22 update.
+To upgrade from earlier versions (for example, 7.5.5, 7.6.2) you must first upgrade to [API Portal 7.7](/docs/apim_relnotes/201904_release/apip_relnotes/), then upgrdate to API Portal 7.7 Februarry 2022 and then you can apply this update.
 * This update is not available as a virtual appliance or as a managed service on Axway Cloud.

 ## Important changes